foo-software/foo-api/packages/foo-api-client/docs/api/endpoints.md

 # Endpoints

-Foo exposes a public REST API for management of pages to be audited by Lighthouse.
+Foo exposes a public REST API for management of pages on to be audited by Lighthouse.
 Before proceeding you may want to first read the below sections.

 - [API Response](./api-response.md)
 - [Authentication](./authentication.md)